 There are several display technologies available in the market.
 From organic LED displays or OLEDs the different types of liquid crystal displays such as twisted nematic LCD and in-plane switching LCD, as well as newer generation techs such as quantum dot, QLED, and microLED displays.

-Note that there are also more specific choices based on the type of material used in the panel thin-film transistor or TFT of a particular display technology.
-Some examples include IGZO TFT, aSi-TFT, and LTPS.
+Note that there are also more specific choices based on the type of material used in the backplane thin-film transistor or TFT of a particular display technology.
+Some examples include IGZO TFT, amorphous silicon or aSi-TFT, and low-temperature polysilicon or LTPS.

 Matte Display Versus Glossy Display: Advantages and Disadvantages